Who We Are

 Our Mission & Vision

-EV is a statewide, non-partisan advocacy, outreach and education organization seeking equality for LGBT Virginians.
+Equality Virginia is the leading statewide, non-partisan advocacy, outreach and education organization seeking equality for LGBT Virginians.
 EV believes in a truly inclusive Commonwealth where all are equally welcomed and valued, regardless of sexual orientation or gender identity.

 We envision a future where…